Coldbath Fields riot: Aftermath

 The coroner's jury were feted by the public for their original verdict.
 Within days of their discharge their foreman, Samuel Stockton, was presented with a set of pewter medallions for all the jury members.
 These were engraved with the message "In honour of the men who nobly withstood the dictation of the coroner; independent, and conscientious, discharge of their duty; promoted a continued reliance upon the laws under the protection of a British jury".
 They were cheered in the streets and rewarded, in June, by the Milton Street Committee, a group of wealthy Radicals, with a boat trip along the Thames to Twickenham on the steamer Endeavour.
 Upon arrival they were met with a cheering crowd and honoured with a gun salute.
 A year after the riot the Milton Street Committee held a banquet at the Highbury Barn Tavern in honour of the jury.
 It was hosted by Radical MP Sir Samuel Whalley and attended by 150 people, including at least one other MP.
-The jurors were presented with a silver cup, after a toast to "The people, the only source of legitimate power".
-Stockton continued to be feted into the 1860s, with a dinner being held at the Benevolent Institution in St Pancras and a 20-guinea clock presented to him.
+Each juror was presented with a silver cup, after a toast to "The people, the only source of legitimate power" - one each of the cups is now in the collections of the Metropolitan Police's Crime Museum and Police Museum.
+Stockton continued to be feted into the 1860s, with a dinner being held at the Benevolent Institution just off Haverstock Hill and a 20-guinea clock presented to him.